 Living with Anxiety Today

 Today at 27 anxiety no longer controls me.
 I've now come to understand and accept that, for me, my anxiety is simply a part of this human experience.
 It still comes to visit from time to time.
 But I've learned to use yoga as a tool to handle my triggers, cultivate balance and implement effective strategies to cope and coexist with anxiety.
 I still experience panic attacks.
 But instead of them being 3 times a day, they’re 3 times a year.
-Despite this anxiety I also teach Yoga For Anxiety Workshops and Yoga Wellness Retreats for up to 50 people, I freedive to 30m on one breath of air, I skydive solo out of a plane, I swim with sharks.
+Despite this anxiety I also teach yoga for a living (specifically Yoga for Anxiety Workshops), I freedive to 30m on one breath of air, I skydive solo out of a plane, I swim with sharks.
 There was a time when my anxiety crippled me and kept me from all the beautiful things this world has to offer, and now I know that no matter how bad things get I always have this place to come home to on the mat.
 Yoga taught me how to move with love instead of fear.
 It saved my life.
 I wouldn’t be here without it.
-So for me, yoga will always be so much more than the pretty postures you see on my Instagram.
+So for me, yoga will always be so much more than the pretty postures you see on Instagram.
 I'm not saying that yoga is the be all end all.
 Everyone's healing path is different.
 Whether it's downward facing dog, a walk in nature, your favourite chocolate on the couch with binge netflix, or whatever!
 I encourage you all to find whatever it is that cultivates balance and harmony in your life.
 This holistic, mindful approach of yoga worked for me, and it just may work for you too.